-All-in-all, the sightseeing is nice, but the VR elements really stand out and left me wide-eyed, smiling and enthused.
+All-in-all, the sightseeing is nice, but nothing unusual.
+The VR elements, however, really stand out and left me wide-eyed, smiling, and enthused.

-The Future Bus tour is a marvellous idea and a worthy addition to the sightseeing landscape.
+The Future Bus tour makes a worthy addition to the sightseeing landscape.
 Next time, I’m taking my partner.